gabrielecosta/ros2-packages/README.md

 Author: Gabriele Nicolò Costa

 Here you will find all my packages created in ROS2.
-Each package is intented to be stand-alone, but there could be some packages that needs some other packages: I recommend you to read *info.md* file in each package before going forward.
+Each package is intented to be stand-alone, but there could be some packages that needs some other packages: I highly recommend you to read *info.md* file in each package before going forward.

 Do you have any questions or suggestions?
 Write me an email!